7thLucas/full-app-6a349-3988d-4770/_doc/product-overview.md

   *Note:* native in-app delivery is a **roadmap** item; today delivery runs via third-party platforms (GoFood / GrabFood / ShopeeFood) and those orders **do not** earn Sugar Crystals.

+## 7. Vouchers & Promo Codes

+- Each voucher defines: **discount type/value, eligible items/categories, minimum spend, and validity window**.
+- **No stacking:** exactly **one voucher OR one promo code per order**.
+Vouchers cannot combine with each other, and a voucher cannot combine with a promo code.
+Applying a new discount **replaces** the current one (it is not added).
+- **Application:** validated at checkout against the current cart and the selected fulfillment mode (pickup / delivery).
+- Vouchers expiring within 7 days surface in red **with a text label** (never color alone);
+  expired / used vouchers collapse into a dimmed section.

+## 8. Ordering & Fulfillment Rules

+- **Store-first:** store selection is required **before** menu browsing; menu availability and prep times are store-specific.
+- **Hours:** orders cannot be placed when a store is closed or past its last-order cutoff.
+- **ETA transparency:** realistic, dynamic prep-time / ETA estimates are surfaced **before payment** and on the Order Status page — a key design priority under peak load.
+- **Payment methods (Indonesia):** QRIS; e-wallets (GoPay, OVO, DANA, ShopeePay, LinkAja);
+  credit / debit card (Visa / Mastercard).
+- **Locked after payment:** once paid, an order is locked — items, customizations, quantity, store, and fulfillment mode cannot be changed.
+All editing affordances (edit/delete cart lines, change store/voucher/payment) exist **only** in the pre-payment Cart & Checkout stage.
+To change anything, the user cancels within the cancellation window and places a new order.
+- **Cancellation:** a clear cancellation window; an order shown as "Cancelled" was auto-cancelled and refunded.
+If the app already showed an extended wait time during peak hours and the user knowingly proceeded, cancellation on wait-time grounds does not apply.
+- **Refunds:** processed to the original payment method; allow up to **15 working days** depending on the bank / provider.

+## 9. Referrals

+- Each user has a **unique referral code** (Home / Me → Refer a Friend → Invite Now).
+- Entering a code is **optional** and only **first-time registrants** can apply one (copy-paste recommended to avoid input errors).
+- The **referee** signs up with the code and receives welcome vouchers; the **referrer** earns rewards (free Hong Tang desserts / drinks, discount vouchers, gift items) once the referee successfully registers and meets the requirement (first qualifying purchase).
+- Reward values and **anti-abuse limits** (per-user caps) are set by the active campaign.